myesn/awesome/README.md

 ## C++

 *   [kelektiv/node.bcrypt.js](https://github.com/kelektiv/node.bcrypt.js) - bcrypt for NodeJs
-*   [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: an ecosystem of open-source chatbots trained on a massive collections of clean assistant data including code, stories and dialogue
+*   [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: open-source LLM chatbots that you can run anywhere
 *   [rethinkdb/rethinkdb](https://github.com/rethinkdb/rethinkdb) - The open-source database for the realtime web.
 *   [pbek/QOwnNotes](https://github.com/pbek/QOwnNotes) - QOwnNotes is a plain-text file notepad and todo-list manager with markdown support and Nextcloud / ownCloud integration.
 *   [X-Profiler/xprofiler](https://github.com/X-Profiler/xprofiler) - 🌀An addon for node.js, which supporting output performance log and real-time profiling through sampling.